-Shown below are some of the air monitoring solutions Intertek offers.
+Below are some of the air monitoring solutions offered to our customers.

-This involves strategically placing sampling devices to establish pre-existing fibre levels in the air before any activity which may disturb the asbestos commences.
+This involves strategically placing sampling devices to establish pre-existing fibre levels in the air before any activity commences which may disturb the asbestos fibres.

-Used to ensure the leak prevention methods remain effective and no airborne respirable fibres are being released.
-Particularly useful when vital areas near the enclosure are being occupied.
+This method is used to ensure the leak prevention methods remain effective and no airborne respirable fibres are being released.
+This is a particularly useful when vital areas near the enclosure are being occupied.

 Personal Exposure Monitoring

 This form of monitoring is useful for many reasons, the most common of which is the safety of asbestos removal workers.
 It is used to assess whether safe methods of asbestos removal are being applied and whether the masks worn are fit for purpose.

 Air monitoring is required to obtain a site clearance and reoccupation certificate before you and your employees can reoccupy the premises.

 Conducted in certain circumstances, reassurance sampling confirms that residual asbestos fibre concentrations are at a safe level, for example after the removal of an enclosure.